 2. Define a clear path to career progression

 Career planning and development is a key employee attraction & retention strategy.
-The 2018 edition of our Salary Survey reveals that 31% of professionals say career progression is their primary motivation to change jobs.
+For many professionals, career progression is a top motivator to change jobs.
 Hence, it is important to define a clear career development path in order to retain your current finance team and attract new talent.
 Establishing a career development plan with your staff will allow them to feel recognised and encourages them to further develop themselves both personally and professionally.
 Additionally, job rotation programmes can offer employees a more varied and interesting experience.

 3. Promote strategies to encourage a good work-life balance

 The freedom to work remotely and flexibly is a key priority for the majority of finance professionals.
 As part of building a strong employer brand, paying attention to staff’s health and wellbeing in the workplace is essential.
 Health and wellbeing issues could motivate employees to start looking for a new job, take more time off work and perform poorly.
 Organisations promoting a good work-life balance and well-being programmes during the recruitment process will differentiate themselves from other employers and more easily attract and retain top talent.

 In order to face acute skills shortages, employers will need to take a flexible approach, considering professionals with transferable skills to fill business-critical roles.
 Candidates lacking experience in your sector should not be turned down as many skills such as being able to communicate effectively, showing initiative, creativity and integrity are valuable and transferable skills across all industries.
 Rather than just looking at previous proven experiences, it is vital to read a CV between the lines and look at candidates’ full potential.